 Launching the ATP Studio.

 New customer wins and lessons learned from while they working with me

 Why the idea of doing a podcast is interesting

-There’s only 24 hours in a day and how do I do a better job of balancing my time (and why it’s harder to do that in a pandemic)
+There are only 24 hours in a day, and how do I do a better job of balancing my time

 What kind of “user experience” do I want to create for anything I’m involved in